Tyson Foods says virus to cut pork production by 2-4 percent

-Tyson Foods Inc (TSN.N) said on Friday the Porcine Epidemic Diarrhea virus (PEDv) will decrease pork production by 2 percent to 4 percent.
+Jan 31 Tyson Foods Inc said on Friday the Porcine Epidemic Diarrhea virus (PEDv) will decrease pork production by 2 percent to 4 percent.

 Tyson made the comments during its quarterly earning conference call.
 PEDv is a fatal pig virus that is spreading across the United States and Canada.
 Tyson Foods, based in Springdale, Arkansas, is the largest U.S. meat processor.